Accelerating the Decision Cycle

 With considerable expertise in developing new technologies as well as integrating legacy systems, Lockheed Martin has fielded war-proven command & control capabilities and maintains a visionary focus on future mission needs.
 By horizontally integrating numerous stove-piped systems and accelerating the decision cycle, we enable forces to act faster and with more decisiveness.
 The goal: to collect, process, and deliver air defense information to those that need it most, in real-time.

-Connecting the Battlefield: Theater Battle Management Core System (TBMCS)
+Connecting the Battlespace: Theater Battle Management Core System (TBMCS)

-In addition to our work with Air & Space Operations Centers worldwide, Lockheed Martin leads a missile defense program team to devise and field an operational structure that links the numerous sensors, weapons and command & control systems in current individual U.S. missile defense programs.
+In addition to our work with Air & Space Operations systems worldwide, Lockheed Martin leads a missile defense team that fields an operational structure that links the numerous sensors, weapons and command & control systems of the U.S. Ballistic Missile Defense System.
 We also led the development of the Tactical Tomahawk Weapon Control System, the maritime AEGIS system, C2 systems for the U.S. Space & Missile Center and U.S. Strategic Command, as well as mobile battle command and control systems for domestic and international customers.

 Mapping the Battlefield with Multiple Unmanned Systems